aosabook/500lines/objmodel/chapter.md

 This is a common problem when optimizing dynamic languages.
 It is often not possible to find optimizations that are faster or use less memory in all cases.
-In practice, optimizations are chosen that apply to how the language is *typically* used, while potentially making the behaviour worse for programs that use extremely dynamic features.
+In practice, optimizations are made that apply to how the language is *typically* used, while potentially making behaviour worse for programs that use extremely dynamic features.

-Another interesting aspect of maps is that, while in this chapter they are only used as a memory optimization, in actual VMs that use a just-in-time (JIT) compiler they also improve the performance of the program.
+Another interesting aspect of maps is that, while here they only optimize for memory use, in actual VMs that use a just-in-time (JIT) compiler they also improve the performance of the program.
 To achieve that, the JIT uses the maps to compile attribute lookups to a lookup in the objects' storage at a fixed offset, getting rid of all dictionary lookups completely (FIXME footnote:
-How that works is quite a bit beyond the scope of this chapter.
-I tried to give a reasonably readable account of how a JIT can do that in a paper I wrote a few years ago.
+How that works is beyond the scope of this chapter.
+I tried to give a reasonably readable account of it in a paper I wrote a few years ago.
 It uses an object model that is basically a variant of the one in this chapter: C. F. Bolz, A. Cuni, M. Fijałkowski, M. Leuschel, S. Pedroni, and A. Rigo, “Runtime feedback in a meta-tracing JIT for efficient dynamic